 Jan 7, 2014

 The religious imagination continues to reframe our quest toward transformation and tomorrow.
-The World Future Society will host a panel in Orlando, July 11-13, to consider how this imagination affects futures work.
+The World Future Society hosted a panel in Orlando, July 11-13, 2014 to consider how this imagination affects futures work.

 Which Requires more Faith, Science or Religion?

 Futurist Thomas Frey asks, Which requires more faith, science or religion?

 The Future of the Religion Business

 Aug 19, 2013